 Just as simple neurons can detect motion due to their tendency to habituate to static input, computer algorithms can detect motion by background subtraction.
 By modeling the values observed at every image location across a video sequence, areas containing moving objects are highlighted as outliers.
-In this work we used Stauffer and Grimson's background subtraction algorithm [14], which models every image pixel with a small set of Gaussian distributions.
+This work used Stauffer and Grimson's background subtraction algorithm [20], which models every image pixel with a small set of Gaussian distributions.
 This algorithm is easy to compute and is robust to non-motion changes, such as lighting variations, that we wish to discard.
-The background subtracter works on a stream of images; for each image it returns a binary image that labels every pixel as either foreground (moving) or background (static) (Figure 3).
+The background subtracter works on a stream of images; for each image it returns a binary image that labels every pixel as either foreground (moving) or background (static) (Figure 2).

-Fig. 3.
-Top row: The background subtraction algorithm learns the background colors at each pixel and returns a binary image indicating the location of the moving object.
-Bottom row: The moving object is cropped out of the image and the binary image is processed to produce the object edge image.
+Fig. 2.
+From left: The background subtraction algorithm learns the background colors at each pixel and returns a binary image indicating the location of the moving object.
+Then, the moving object is cropped out of the image and the binary image is processed to produce the object edge image.

 Motion can only give us data about the object edges immediately around the moving object.
-Therefore, we disregard all of the original image and the binary foreground-background image, except the areas containing the moving object and its immediate surroundings.
+Therefore, we discard all of the original image and the binary foreground-background image, except the areas containing the moving object and its immediate surroundings.
 Given the cropped foregroundbackground image, we scan across all rows and columns and label every location at which there is a transition from foreground pixels to background pixels as an edge.
 The output is a new binary image of edge and non-edge pixels.
 Our goal is to learn a model that will generate an equivalent object edge image from a novel, static image.
 Each image and edge image pair provide a complete set of assignments for an MRF object boundary model of the image.

-During training, we need to construct representations of the $\phi$ and $\psi$ functions.
-We will do this by learning three sets of probability distribution functions from the training data, which can be used to compute the compatibility values described in Section III using Bayes' rule and marginalization.
-The edge pixels at any location are represented by their best-fit edge in the parameterized edge model (Figure 2).
-Learning Pr(e), Pr(s|e), and the conditional probability functions $Pr(e_n|e)$ for each neighboring relation (above, below, left, right) will provide the necessary information.
+The training algorithm constructs representations of the φ and ψ functions by learning three sets of probability distribution functions, which can be used to compute the compatibility functions described in Section III-A using Bayes' rule.
+The edge pixels at any location are represented by their bestfit edge in the parameterized edge model (Figure 1).
+The model is translationally invariant, so all the φ functions are equal, and the ψ functions fall into four classes: $\psi{\text{left}}(e_i, e{\text{left}})$, $\psi{\text{right}}(e_i, e{\text{right}})$, $\psi{\text{above}}(e_i, e{\text{above}})$, and $\psi{\text{below}}(e_i, e{\text{below}})$.
+Learning $\Pr(e_i)$, $\Pr(s_i|e_i)$, and the conditional probability functions $\Pr(e_n|e_i)$ for each neighboring relation (n = left, right, above, below) will provide the necessary information to specify each compatibility function.
 All the probabilities are discrete, and data is plentiful, so it is possible to learn them by storing the value frequencies.
+The nodes in the model are assumed to be homogeneous, so only one set of distributions is learned.

-If the training data were noiseless, from a perfect background subtraction algorithm, the learning algorithm would only experience closed contours, and for any neighboring pair of candidate edges whose endpoints did not match the compatibility $\psi_n(e_n, e)$ would be zero.
+If the training data were noiseless, from a perfect background subtraction algorithm, the learning algorithm would only experience closed contours, and for any neighboring pair of candidate edges whose endpoints did not match the compatibility $\psi_n(e_n, e_i)$ would be zero.
 Unfortunately, this is not the case, so we encourage the formation of closed contours during inference by setting the compatibilities for nonmatching neighbors to be nearly zero.
 Setting the compatibilities to exactly zero would violate the MRF definition, which forbids zero probability states.
 This produces cleaner contours and fewer spurious edges, but does not completely rule out incomplete contours, because our edge parameterization does not allow multiple contours to combine via T-junctions.